SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/About_the_Catalog_module.md

 ### Versioning of Catalog items

+Catalog items can have multiple versions.
 To make sure that the versioning of items is easy to understand for everyone, [Semver](https://semver.org/) versioning is enforced.
 Extra labels can be assigned to versions to indicate that a certain version is not an official release (e.g. 1.2.3-alpha).

-Catalog items can have multiple versions which are grouped by range.
-Ranges will be defined by the first 3 indicators of a version (e.g. **7.1.2**.33).
+For Catalog items of type **Connector**, versions are grouped by **range**.
+A range is defined by the first three indicators of a version (e.g. **7.1.2**.33).

-> [!NOTE]
-> Ranges will only be displayed for Catalog items of type **Connector**.

-The Catalog Module will recommend certain versions based on the following conditions:
+The Catalog will recommend certain versions based on the following conditions:

-- The latest version of a range that is tagged as the Main version. (visualized in green)
+- The latest version of a range that is tagged as the "Main" version (visualized in green).
-- The latest version of a range that is tagged with a custom tag. (visualized in gray)
+- The latest version of a range that is tagged with a custom tag (visualized in gray).

-If the above conditions did not find any recommendations, the latest version of the highest active range will be recommended.
+- If neither of the above apply, the latest version of the highest active range will be recommended.

 > [!NOTE]
 > For items of type Connector, the version must have the format mentioned under [Protocol version semantics](xref:ProtocolVersionSemantics).